 Waiting costs money

 Those who did not request a rent reduction with the last decrease should act now.
 This means that tenants should check their rental contract or last rental increase notice to see which interest rate is currently used.
-A rental reduction will take effect after the next regular contract termination date.
-Therefore waiting too long does not pay off.
+A rent reduction only takes effect after the next regular contract termination date.
+Therefore, you shouldn't wait for too long.

 What to do if the landlord refuses?